DGloi/SapR3AutomationTool/README.md

 * [pywin32](https://pypi.org/project/pywin32/)
 * [pandas](https://pandas.pydata.org/)

-This automation proposition is only working for Windows OS, however they are many way to get similar or even better results on other OS
+This automation proposition is only working for Windows OS, however they are many ways to get similar or even better results on other OS

 ---